 - if the business is attempting to recruit replacement workers during a labour dispute;

-Suspension and termination of use
+Suspension of use

 Job Bank and all functionalities therein are provided on an "AS IS" and "AS AVAILABLE" basis.
 By accessing and using the Job Bank website you agree that Job Bank is used entirely at your own risk.

 Job Bank makes no representations and warranties, express or implied, and disclaims all liability with respect to:

 - being free of malware, including viruses, or other harmful components;

 - the operations to be conducted using or relying on Job Bank;

 - conditions of accuracy, completeness, currency, merchantable quality, or fitness for a particular purpose;

 - non-availability due to maintenance or upgrade; or

 - non-availability due to events outside its control, or that Job Bank could not have reasonably prevented by means of control, compromise, disaster recovery procedures or business continuity procedures.

 Job Bank shall not be liable in any event for any damages (including the loss of money or data), whether direct or indirect, consequential or incidental, arising from any possible interaction with Job Bank by the employer, its users or its representative(s).
 Job Bank has no control over how third parties use information posted on Job Bank.